teamdigitale/teamdigitale.governo.it/en/projects/designers.md

     status: to-do
   - period: November 2017
     title: Development of the POC toolkit in React/Bootstrap4/Angular
-    desc: New front-end technologies for the webtoolkit of public sites
+    desc: New front-end technologies for the web toolkit of public sites
     status: to-do
   - period: December 2017
     title: Wireframe kit